-Multi-platform support is also a high point, as the provider offers native app support for the Amazon Fire, Android, Android TV, iOS, Windows, macOS, Linux and Chromebook device platforms.
-Chrome and Firefox browser extensions are also available.
+Multi-platform support is also a high point, as the provider offers native app support for the Amazon Fire, Android, Android TV, iOS, Windows, macOS, Linux, and Chromebook device platforms.
+Chrome, Edge, and Firefox browser extensions are also available.

 Wide-ranging router compatibility protects all of your connected devices.
+(The provider recently updated its router app.)
 5 devices can connect simultaneously using the same login info.

 - Reliable access to geo-blocked services and websites